-- How does gender identity differ from gender roles? - How do we show respect for many ways that gender can be expressed? - What is discrimination?

-- How is discrimination harmful to health? - What are stereotypes and biases related to gender? - How does gender intersect with culture and race?
+- How does gender identity differ from gender roles? - How do we show respect for many ways that gender can be expressed? - How can we learn about and explore gender in safe and inclusive ways? - How can I respectfully respond to someone who has different opinions on gender than I do? - What is discrimination? - How is discrimination harmful to health? - What do I do when I hear stereotypes and biases relating to gender? - How does gender intersect with culture, race and, abilities?